Keep me updated!

 Subscribe

-Do you think the use of Computer Generated Imagery (CGI) is restricted to Hollywood movies or cutting edge product visualisations only?
-Well, that’s no longer the case.
-Here are 5 reasons why you should consider using CGI in your next campaign!
+Do you think Computer Generated Imagery (CGI) is restricted to Hollywood movies or cutting-edge product visualisations only?
+Well, that's no longer the case.
+Here are five reasons you should consider using CGI in your next campaign!

 Image courtesy of Volvo Car Group

-Do you still believe that CGI is some kind of magic in Hollywood movies only?
-Actually, it’s becoming everyday goods.
-75% of the images in IKEA’s famous catalogue is now created with CGI rather than using traditional photo shoots, and Mercedes uses CGI in all of its marketing and advertising.
-If you are not already using CGI in your campaigns, here are five reasons why you should consider doing so:
+You might still associate CGI with the magic of Hollywood alone.
+However, it's becoming more commonplace.
+For instance, 75% of images in IKEA's popular catalogue are now created using CGI rather than traditional photo shoots, and Mercedes utilises CGI throughout all its marketing and advertising initiatives.
+If you're not already capitalising on CGI in your campaigns, here are five reasons why you should:

 IKEA kitchen.
 Image retrieved from Wall Street Journal

-There are other factors than just cost when it comes to considering CGI.
-Many industries are moving towards more frequent, global product releases with more customised products and design options than ever before.
-The new Opel Adam has more than 100,000 different potential design combinations.
-Nike has a similar amount of options with their Nike-id.
-These trends make it almost physically impossible to photograph every product, product feature and product variation for a global campaign.
+Cost isn't one of many considerations when contemplating CGI.
+Many industries are shifting towards more frequent, global product releases with more customised products and design options.
+For example, the new Opel Adam has more than 100,000 potential design combinations.
+Nike's Nike-id also has a similar amount of options.
+These trends make it virtually impossible to photograph every product, feature and variation for a global campaign using traditional methods.

 Image courtesy of Opel